Table of Contents[Hide][Show]

 TravelingMom Tip: This complimentary pixie dust is not offered at the Main Street Barber Shop unless you’ve booked services with them.

-The Electrical Water Pageant is another nighttime display that can be seen from the Magic Kingdom during extra magic hours (another freebie available to visitors who stay in a Disney hotel) and from several resorts nearby.
+The Electrical Water Pageant is another nighttime display that can be seen from the Magic Kingdom during extra magic hours (another freebie available to visitors who stay in a Disney hotel) and from resorts nearby including the Grand Floridian Resort & Spa, the Polynesian Resort, and Wilderness Lodge.
 “A bright green sea monster leads an enchanting, twinkling musical pageant you can see and hear from locations along the shore.”
 For more details and the daily schedule visit here.

 Enjoy free movies at Walt Disney World resorts.
 Each resort calls it ‘“Movies Under the Stars.”
 Check with the front desk at your resort for the schedule or call (407) 939-2273.
 The most popular place to see a movie under the stars is the Fort Wilderness Campground and Resort.
 It includes a campfire sing-along.
-This freebie is available only to Walt Disney World resort guests, but you do not have to attend the ‘Movie Under the Stars’ at the resort where you’re staying.
+These free activities are only available to Walt Disney World resort guests, but you do not have to attend the ‘Movie Under the Stars’ at the resort where you’re staying.
 You can visit any of the other resorts for FREE.

 If you’re planning to check out of your resort and spend the day in the park before heading home, you can request that the resort hold your luggage until you return.
 In fact, during our recent stay the Coronado Springs Resort, we were able to call down to the front desk and tell them we were checking out and needed our luggage stored until we picked it up at the end of the day and they sent someone to carry it down for us.